The ink shimmered, shifted, stirring awake like blood beneath skin.

 The Worth of a Ruby is a powerful, mesmerizing story of three broken and desperate expats who wash up in Rangoon, Burma in 1995...
 A breathtaking read!”

-—Jeannée Sacken, author of the award-winning Behind the Lens and Double Exposure
+—Jeannée Sacken, author of the Annie Hawkins award-winning trilogy, Behind the Lens, Double Exposure, and The Rule of Thirds

 “The sights, sounds, and scents of Cambodia are brought vividly to life in a novel that moves between decades, confronting readers with complexities of a country torn by genocide...”